iai-group/DialogueKit/docs/source/nlu.rst

 Natural Language Understanding (NLU)
 ====================================

 The NLU component is responsible for obtaining a structured representation of text utterances.
-Currently, it entails dialogue acts recognition, key-value annotation, and user satisfaction prediction.
+Currently, it entails dialogue acts recognition, key-value annotation (e.g., user sentiment), and user satisfaction prediction.

 Dialogue Acts Recognition
 -------------------------

-A dialogue act is a semantic unit that comprises one intent and slot-value pairs; an utterance can have multiple dialogue acts.
+A dialogue act is a semantic unit that comprises a single intent and slot-value pairs; an utterance can have multiple dialogue acts.
 The task of dialogue act recognition can be seen as a combination of intent classification and slot filling.
 These subtasks can be performed jointly or disjointly.
 DialogueKit is designed to support both approaches, see base classes: :py:mod:`dialoguekit.nlu.dialogue_acts_extractor.DialogueActsExtractor` and :py:mod:`dialoguekit.nlu.disjoint_dialogue_act_extractor.DisjointDialogueActExtractor`.

 Disjoint Dialogue Act Recognition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^